Viruses and fungi are different sets of pathogens that cause diseases.

 - These are treatable and not so dangerous.

-- They are sometimes influenced by seasonal changes and the food habits of the patient.
+- Seasonal changes and the food habits of the patient sometimes influence them.

-1. Skin: They mainly cause ringworm like tenia pedis on foot, athlete’s foot.
+1. Skin: Different fungi cause ringworms like tenia pedis infection on the foot athlete’s foot.

-It is seen mostly on the skin, nails, foot, hands and groin regions
+This is mostly seen on the skin, nails, feet, hands, and groin regions

-2. Mucous: Inflammation of mucous membranes like mouth, tongue, uterus, and other body orifices.
+Inflammation of mucous membranes like mouth, tongue, uterus, vagina, and other body orifices.

 3. Ear: causes otomycosis, an infection in the ear by Aspergillus.